 Fitness and Your 2- to 3-Year-Old

 Kids this age are walking and running, kicking, and throwing.
-They're naturally active, so be sure to provide lots of opportunities for your child to practice and build on these skills.
+They're naturally active, so be sure to provide lots of chances for your child to practice and build on these skills.

-- get at least 60 minutes unstructured physical activity (free play)
+- get at least 60 minutes of unstructured (free play) physical activity

-- not be inactive for more than 1 hour at a time (except for sleeping)
+- not be inactive for more than 1 hour at a time except when sleeping

 What Kids Can Do

 It's important to understand what kids can do and what skills are appropriate for this age.
 By age 2, toddlers should be able to walk and run well.
-They may be able to kick a ball and jump in place with both feet.
-By age 3, toddlers typically are able to balance briefly on one foot, kick a ball forward, throw a ball overhand, catch a ball with stiff arms, and pedal a tricycle.
+They might be able to kick a ball and jump in place with both feet.
+By age 3, toddlers usually can balance briefly on one foot, kick a ball forward, throw a ball overhand, catch a ball with stiff arms, and pedal a tricycle.

 Keep these skills in mind when encouraging your child to be active.
 Play games together and provide age-appropriate active toys, such as balls, push and pull toys, and riding vehicles.
-Through practice, your child will continue to improve and refine his or her motor skills.
+Through practice, toddlers will continue to improve and refine their motor skills.